31Sanskrati/Python_Projects/README.md

 # Python_Projects

-This repository contains some various interesting Python-projects using the python programming language.Trying to work on Python projects would definitely uplift your skills and build up your profile to face the competitive world outside.I am learning  Python.
-And in this repository, I upload the code of some of the simple projects :thinking: I made during this time.
+This repository contains some various interesting Python-projects using the python programming language.Trying to work on Python projects would definitely uplift your skills and build up your profile to face the competitive world outside.
+I am learning Python, and in this repository, I have uploaded the code of some of the simple projects :thinking: I made during this time.
-In this projects there are 3 games

 1. Guess_The_Number
 2. Rock_Paper_Sessisors
 3. hangman
+4. Acronyms Generator from a string
+5. Amazon Prize tracker
+6. Youtube Playlist Downloader

 </p>
 <p align="center"><img src="https://img.shields.io/badge/Author-31Sanskrati-green.svg">
 </p>

 ![source](https://user-images.githubusercontent.com/68494604/94645884-950ac780-030a-11eb-9c8f-40d9740fc6ad.gif)

 # Are you excited to contribute to Python Projects  😍

 ## How to contribute 😎<br>Steps To Follow
 - Select or create an issue and ask to be *assigned* to it.
 - Check existing scripts.
 - **Star** the repository.
 - On the GitHub page for this repository, click on the Button "**Fork**".
-- Create clone ***your forked repository*** on your local machine.
+- Clone ***your forked repository*** on your local machine.

     For example, run this command inside your terminal: